Written by: xf3#3123, Ayzel#7399, and EdisonsMathsClub#6469

 Do note that VapeMelt strictly does not work on Diluc.
 Like Klee, Diluc will shatter the freeze reaction causing you to actually lose damage compared to just vaping or melting.

 Overload and Taser

 Overload is only recommended if you’re under AR45 and/or playing into a Geo Shield focused room to help break them.
 In addition, out of the 3, Fischl is the only one who is recommended.
 Her uptime is greater than the other two due to how long Oz stays on the field and her lower burst cost.
-Beidou is not really recommended due to Diluc losing personal damage to maximize on Beidou’s damage, as you stop N2ing, and her high ult cost.
-If you want to use Beidou and maximize on her potential, it is recommend checking out the Beidou Guide by ZΛNTO#4984.
+Beidou is not really recommended due her high burst cost and Diluc losing personal damage to maximize on Beidou’s damage.
+If you want to use Beidou and maximize on her potential, I’d recommend checking out the Beidou Guide by ZΛNTO#4984.
 Lisa’s high energy cost and somewhat poor energy gain prevents her from being used in a sustained rotation.
 In addition, Overload reactions push enemies out of her ultimate, preventing the set up to be used outside of heavy enemies, like Ruin Guards.